 But how in the world do we to complete our to-do list with uni-tasking when multi-tasking is what we know.
 Today I’m going to dive into how to uni-task and give some examples where multi-tasking could be used… but heads up, it’s not going to be when you’re working.

-Uni-tasking or focusing on finishing one task at a time before moving on to the next.
-It allows you to finish a task or project quicker and typically with less error and higher quality of work.
+Uni-tasking is focusing on finishing one task at a time before moving on to the next.
+This allows you to finish a task or project quicker and typically with less error and higher quality of work.

 If you can limit your distractions, schedule focused time to work in a quiet space, and tell those around you of the time and space you need, you too can successfully uni-task.